-Havelock Stevens recently had a major solo show at Carriageworks for Sydney Festival 2021 with her audio-visual installation THANK YOU FOR HOLDING.
+Havelock Stevens has exhibited, performed solo, and with collaborators nationally and internationally.
+She currently has an installation in the inaugural exhibition From Impulse to Action at the new Bundanon Museum (2022) and recently exhibited a significant survey NATURE EXTEMPORIZE (2021) at The Substation, Melbourne and a solo audio-visual installation THANK YOU FOR HOLDING at Carriageworks, Sydney Festival 2021.
 In 2020 she exhibited in Afterglow, Yokohama Triennale, Japan and Hope in the Dark at Gertrude Contemporary, Melbourne.
-She also had a major solo show of video and neon at Perth Institute of Contemporary Art and was featured in The National 2019: New Australian Art at the Museum of Contemporary Art, Sydney.
+She also had a major solo show at Perth Institute of Contemporary Art and was featured in The National 2019: New Australian Art at the Museum of Contemporary Art, Sydney.

 Havelock Stevens is the recipient of the 65th Blake Prize (2018).

 Havelock Stevens emerged from the post punk scene drumming with legendary band Plug Uglies.
 She also played with Crow, The Titanics, Chicks on Speed and was a founding member of instrumental post rock outfit The Mumps.